Ready to Go to Germany?

 Breakfast is often included with lodging in Germany (but not always).
-Sometimes that will comprise of bread or Brötchen (delicious German rolls), cold cuts and cheese, butter and jam, tea and coffee.
+Sometimes breakfast is comprised of bread or Brötchen (delicious German rolls), cold cuts and cheese, butter and jam, tea and coffee.
 Other times the buffets will be more extensive with yogurt, cereal, a variety of breads, and even eggs.

 These days I prefer the convenience of having a full bathroom in my room but I’m not averse to sharing a hall bathroom when needed (takes me back to my younger backpacking days – ha!).
 I’ve never had to wait to use a shared bathroom or had any trouble with them.
 Sometimes there are two or more bathrooms per floor.
 If you do opt for a shared bathroom, bring flip-flops!

-Hostels can be great options for families, as many offer family rooms.
+Hostels can be a great option for families, as many offer family rooms.
 Hostels typically offer a simple breakfast and sometimes also offer dinner.
-While simple accommodations, some hostels can be in spectacular locations.
+While accommodations are simple, some hostels can be in spectacular locations.
 The hostel in Bacharach, for example, is in an old castle on a hill and offers a gorgeous view of the town below and the Rhine river!

 Layer, layer, layer!
 As I mentioned above, the weather in Germany is often unpredictable so your best bet is to bring layers so you can customize your wardrobe on the fly.
 Since rain is a possibility any time of year, you may want to bring a light rain jacket or an umbrella.

 Bring comfortable shoes.
 You’ll no doubt walk all day long (often on cobblestone streets), so bring your most comfortable, supportive shoes.
 Be sure to break in your shoes before you travel.
 There’s nothing worse than realizing a day into your trip that your shoes pinch your toes or give you huge blisters.
 (Bring along moleskin, just in case.
 I always have this kind in my day bag!)
 I typically bring a good pair of walking shoes appropriate for the season (boots in the winter) and a nicer, dressier pair of flats (sandals in the summer).